-We look at how we can make changes to what and how you eat to support you achieving your goals.
+We look at how we can make changes to what and how you eat to support you in achieving your goals.
 As we work together over a period of 3 months we make any changes gradually to ensure they are sustainable.
 I will provide you with recipe ideas and suggestions for food swaps to help you take ownership of your new ways of eating.

 The changes we make in step 1 may alleviate some or all of your symptoms.
 But often the root cause of your symptoms is much more complex and requires more specific interventions to address any imbalances.
 If relevant, we will use functional tests, such as stool tests or hormone tests, to get a good picture of what’s going on inside you.